This is a call for papers for a special issue of Feminist Philosophy Quarterly on feminist approaches to moral responsibility.

 – How can we apply non-ideal, ameliorative, or decolonial methods to responsibility?

-Confirmed contributors to this issue include Kristin Andrews, Tommy Curry, August Gorman, Kate Manne, and Shyam Ranganathan.
+Confirmed contributors to this issue include Kristin Andrews, Tommy Curry, August Gorman, Kate Manne, Shyam Ranganathan, and Shelley Tremain.

 We have room for three or four more contributors, depending on the length of submissions.
 The limit is 9000 words but shorter submissions are welcome.
 Please send submissions to Michelle Ciurria at email@example.com with the subject line Feminist Moral Responsibility.